MerlinGuy/accent_python/README.md

 # accent_python
-Python scripts for removing unicode accents from test.
-The intention is to develop python code that works like the Apache Commons command stripAccents
+Python scripts for removing unicode accents from text.
+The intention is to develop python code that works like the Apache Commons command **stripAccents()**

+---

+##Files (Python)

+###accent.py

+    Contains all the methods for stripping accents from text.
+Also has a number of helper methods

+### name.py

+    Contains some experimental code for comparing names between stripped and non-stipped data.

+### test/test_accent.py

+    Contains a few unittests for running basic tests against accent.py

+---

-## File
+## Files (JSON)

+###uni_names.json

+    Test data file containing procycling riders whose names include unicode characters

+### names.json

+    Test data file contiaining procycling riders some of which include unicode characters

+### test_data.json

+    Test data file with both unicode names and their stripped results for testing

-### accent.py
+### test_data2.json

+    Test data file with names and the location of the first unicode character for testing **accent.first_unicode(text)** method

+---

+##accent.py
 <br/>
 **def strip_accent(text, match_upper=False, throw_error=False):**